tornadoweb/tornado/website/sphinx/releases/next.rst

   processes exit cleanly rather than returning ``None``.
 The old behavior was surprising and inconsistent with most of the documented examples of this function (which did not check the return value).
+* `tornado.websocket` no longer supports the older "draft 76" version of the websocket protocol by default, although this version can be enabled by overriding `tornado.websocket.WebSocketHandler.allow_draft76`.

 ``IOLoop`` and ``IOStream``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~